Empire / Regency (approx. 1795-1820)

 Attire for the day after the wedding, Costume Parisien, 1822

-Walking Dress for Mourning, La Belle Assemblee, March 1st 1820 - Regency / Empire fashion
+Fashion plate print of lady sitting down in Walking Dress for Mourning, La Belle Assemblee, March 1st 1820 - Regency / Empire fashion

 Walking Dress for Mourning, La Belle Assemblee, March 1st 1820

-Copperplate print, Leipziger Modenzeitung, September 1828
+Copperplate print of lady in dress and large-brimmed hat, Leipziger Modenzeitung, September 1828

-Copperplate print, Leipziger Modenzeitung, September 1828
+Gown and hat, Leipziger Modenzeitung, September 1828

 'Elizabeth Farren' (Irish Actress), Sir Thomas Lawrence, c.
 1790, Metropolitan Museum of Art.
 Photo: Epochs of Fashion